rhdtownsend/gyre/doc/source/ref-guide/osc-equations/fluid-equations.rst

 Here, :math:`\rho`, :math:`P`, :math:`T`, :math:`S` and :math:`\vv`
-are the fluid density, pressure, temperature, specific entropy and velocity; :math:`\Phi` is the gravitational potential; :math:`\epsnuc` is the specific nuclear energy generation rate; and :math:`\vFrad` and :math:`\vFcon` are the radiative and convective energy fluxes.
+are the fluid density, pressure, temperature, specific entropy and velocity; :math:`\Phi` is the self-gravitational potential;
+:math:`\epsnuc` is the specific nuclear energy generation rate; and :math:`\vFrad` and :math:`\vFcon` are the radiative and convective energy fluxes.
 An explicit expression for the radiative flux is provided by the radiative diffusion equation,

 .. math::